 - J Tech Laser – If you have a mach4 machine, then try the Generic Bundle here: https://jtechphotonics.com/?product=generic-all-in-one-laser-and-mounting-kit-bundle

 Electrical Hook Up:

 We used Port 3 as our outputs from the breakout board to control the laser.
 We used Port 3, Pin 17 for the Laser PWM signal and Pin 18 for the Ground Signal.
+Optionally, you could use Pin 1 as it has slightly more current.
 Connect this to the laser driver input H4 or H2 port on the back of the driver.